 It’s time to take tea beyond the teapot.
-Our beloved beverage we know and love to sip is extremely versatile in the kitchen - and can be wonderfully surprising to experiment with.
+Our beloved beverage we know and love is extremely versatile in the kitchen - and can be wonderfully surprising to experiment with.
 Our friend, blogger and home chef extraordinaire, Olivia May tells us she frequently uses tea in recipes in place of water.

 Tea can be used in recipes much like spices and other herbs.
 The most common way to use tea in cooking is by using the infused tea liquid, but it’s also possible to grind it in a spice grinder or mortar and pestle.
 The use and preparation depends on the texture and flavor you’re looking for.
 Any tea can be used for cooking, the following are the classics that the teas chefs often come back to again and again.